Fortellis/fortellis-cli/README.md

   $ fortellis-cli add FILE

 OPTIONS
-  -a, --apispec=apispec              Add Spec file to the repostory -d, --documentation=documentation  Add Documentation file to the repository -p, --permission=permission        Add Permissions file to the repository
+  -a, --apispec=apispec              Add Spec file to the repository -d, --documentation=documentation  Add Documentation file to the repository -p, --permission=permission        Add Permissions file to the repository